Free Window Cleaning Software,

 Google Calendar Two-Way Sync

-Every booking lands in your real Google Calendar.
-Block time on your phone — Menutize sees it and won't let customers book over you.
-The free plans on most window cleaning CRMs don't include calendar sync.
-Ours does.
+Every booking lands in your real Google Calendar, color-coded by service type so you can eyeball whether tomorrow's route is dense enough to be worth the drive.
+Block time on your phone — kid's game, dentist, water-fed-pole repair — and Menutize sees it and won't let customers book over you.
+The free plans on most window cleaning CRMs don't include calendar sync, or lock it behind a $29/mo upgrade.
+Ours includes two-way Google Calendar sync at $0/mo.

 Included free, forever.